- Types of Testosterone Tests

 Rules for Patient Preparation

 Ultimately, your physician will be the one to determine how you should prepare for your testosterone test.
 In some cases, your physician may suggest that you avoid eating and drinking on the morning of your testosterone test.
 Your physician may also advise that you briefly refrain from taking any prescription medications, as certain medicines may affect the results of the test.
+Your physician will typically advise you to get your blood drawn 4-5 days after your last injection.

 What Do the Results Mean?